MRTom69/THM-writeup/WindCorp/Osiris/README.md

 ```
 After overwrite the hash we need to note the password NTLM hash `d314d29973862ad7d8166ba7999cbf2d`

-But if we do this, we can no longer access the KeePass database even if we are login as chajoh because the KeePass database is protected by DPAPI (Data Protection API)
+But if we do this, we can no longer access the KeePass database even if we are login as `chajoh` because the KeePass database is protected by DPAPI (Data Protection API)

-The MasterKey in DPAPI were encrypted using the user password, so when we overwrite the password, the MasterKey can no longer unlock
+The MasterKey in DPAPI was encrypted using `chajoh` password, so when we overwrite her password, the MasterKey can no longer unlock

 So now we need to recreate the user MasterKey with the Backup DPAPI Key from their domain controller: [Ra](https://tryhackme.com/room/ra)